Zensai Scanner User Guide

 Skills

-A list of the learner's verified skills from their Learn365 transcript.
+The Skills section displays a list of the learner's verified skills from their Learn365 transcript.

 NOTE

-The organization may have configured the scanner to show only certificates or skills from specific categories.
+The organization may have configured the Scanner to show only certificates or skills from specific categories.
 Items outside those categories won't be displayed.

 Certificate view

-When a QR code or link points to a specific certificate (rather than a user's full profile), the page shows the following details for that certificate:
+When a QR code or link points to a specific certificate rather than a user's full profile, the page shows the following details for that certificate:

-• Course title and description
+• Course Title and Description.

-• Course ID and course type
+• Course ID and Course Type.

-• Status, issue date, and expiry date
+• Status, issue date (Issued), and expiry date (Expires).

 If you need to sign in

-Error messages
+On-screen messages

-This scanner is not currently active.
-Please contact your administrator.
-The scanner has been disabled for this organization or environment.
+The Scanner has been disabled for this organization or environment.

-Multiple environments were found for this organization.
-Please use the specific link you were provided.
 The URL is missing environment information.
 Contact the person who shared the link for help.

-The specified user could not be found.
 The user ID in the link doesn't match any account in the system.

-This organization is not licensed for Automation Center.
-Please contact your administrator.
-The organization's license doesn't cover the Automation Center.
+"This organization is not licensed for Automation Center.
+Please contact your administrator."

-This scanner link is not configured.
-Please contact your administrator.
 The link is missing required configuration.
 Contact the person who shared the link for help.

 Frequently asked questions

-Do I need an account to use the scanner?
+Do I need an account to use the Scanner?

-Not in most cases.
 In Public mode (the default), no login is needed.
 Only organizations using Private mode require you to sign in.

 Is the information verified?